eirikeg1/dribbling-detection-algorithm/README.md

 A Rust-based implementation for detecting dribbling events on the [SoccerNet Game State Reconstruction 2024](https://www.soccer-net.org/) dataset.

+## Dataset

+* This tool is designed for the SoccerNet GSR 2024 dataset.
+* A simple way to download the data is through the official [Hugging Face dataset](https://huggingface.co/datasets/SoccerNet/SN-GSR-2025).
+* The official challenge repository, with other instructions of how to download the data can be found at [sn-gamestate](https://github.com/SoccerNet/sn-gamestate)
+* Refer to the official [SoccerNet website](https://www.soccer-net.org/) for more information about soccernet and their challenges/datasets

+## Configurations
+Adjust paths, parallelism, and other runtime parameters in ```config.toml```.

 ## Requirements

 - **Rust** (latest stable recommended)